imagekit-developer/imagekit-php/README.md

 This will restore the provided file version to a different version of the file.
 The newly restored version of the file will be returned in the response.

-Refer to the [restore file version API](https://docs.imagekit.io/api-reference/media-api/restore-file-version) for a better understanding of the **Request & Response Structure**.
+Refer to the [restore file version API](https://docs.imagekit.io/api-reference/media-api/restore-file-version) for a better understanding of the **request & response structure**.

 #### Example
 ```php